samuellab/Larval-ORN/README.md

 Instructions
 --------------------------------
 All code was written using Matlab 2018b.
-Codes and data are organized to reproduce each figures in the paper.
+Code and data are organized to reproduce each figure in the paper.
-Each figure folder include script to generate subfigures and data, function and result subfolders.
+Each figure folder includes script(s) to generate subfigures, and a data, function, and result subfolders.

 Figure 1 folder:
 * AutoCAD design file of the microfluidic chips.